itvends/cloud/README.md

 It Vends Cloud
 ==============

-This repository contains configuration and management information for It Vends Cloud.
+This repository contains configuration and management information for the It Vends Cloud Platform.

 Terraform Provisioning